 Thank you to all our partners, customers and hard-working teams who continue to bring innovative ideas and solutions to the table to assist Australia with a clean energy transition.
 We look forward to seeing where the next seven years take us!

-Peter “Pete” Wheale is the vice president of sales for Nextracker’s Australia and Asia Pacific regional markets.
+Peter “Pete” Wheale is the General Manager, Australia, Southeast Asia, and New Zealand.
 As a first-mover in the market introducing single-axis tracking technology to the solar industry, Pete has built a strong local team and is commercially responsible for establishing Nextracker as the market leader in the country, with over six gigawatts of tracker systems installed on utility-scale and commercial & industrial solar power plants throughout the country.